RandyBoBandy92/bcit_tutorials/terminal/Step-0-Understanding-Terminal.md

 ![](../assets/images/pwd_command.png)

 Using `ls` can help you stay oriented and figure out where you want to go next.
 The `cd` command allows you to change directories.
-Thankfully, the knowledge you've gained about absolute paths and relative paths are 100% transferrable to your skills here on the terminal.
+Thankfully, the knowledge you've gained about absolute paths and relative paths are 100% transferable to your skills here on the terminal.

 So if you want to go up to the parent directory of wherever you are.
 You would type `cd ..` to go back one directory.
 You can path into multiple folders at a time if you want.